mehdi-karimi-math/DDS/README.md

 - `x`: Primal point.
 - `y`: Dual point which is a cell array.
 Each cell contains the dual solution for the constraints in the corresponding cell  in `A`.
 - `info`: A structure array containing performance information such as `info.time`, which returns the CPU time for solving the problem.

+To add different types of set/function constraints, please see the users' guide.